nglahani/Online-Quantitative-Trading-Strategies/README.md

 - pandas
 - scipy
 - joblib
-- matplotlib (for charting in notebooks)
+- matplotlib\
+- seaborn

 If additional dependencies are needed, please update the `requirements.txt` accordingly.

 ## Usage

 1. **Data Preparation:**
    Ensure that the Data folder contains the expected CSV files for price data.
+These can downloaded in the provided structure from QuantQuote Minute Data.
 The script `utilities.py` and the notebook `Price_Relative_Vector_Creation.ipynb` handle the extraction and preprocessing of the historical price data.

 2. **Running the Notebooks:**
    Use Jupyter Notebook or JupyterLab to open and run notebooks such as: